Vanagand/Vanagand/README.md

 ### Hi there 👋
 ---
-An aspiring data science student with a background in various occupations including game development, personal finance, and aeronautics.
+Hello!
+I’m an aspiring data science student with a background in various occupations including game development, personal finance, and aeronautics.